dbiservices/yak/docs/configuration/README.md

 [Go to the documentation.](cloud_authentication.md)

-### Create Virtual Machine and storage configuration
+### Create servers and deploy storage configuration

 [Link to ../servers/README.md](../servers.md)